Bullet Train Explosion: Plot

-Takaichi calls JR East and tells them to connect the Tōhoku and Tokaido Shinkansen lines at Tokyo to buy them more time.
-Onodera calls her father Tsutomu in Hadano and reveals herself as the bomber.
-After killing her father with a similar bomb, she calls JR East and tells them in order to defuse the bombs, they must kill her, as a heart monitor in her body is linked to the bombs.
-While investigating Onodera, Kawagoe learns that Tsutomu was one of the police officers sent to arrest Masaru Koga, one of the Hikari 109 terrorists, but while Koga detonated a suicide bomb, the police branded Tsutomu a hero, claiming he shot Koga in self-defense and saved the Shinkansen industry.
-With the help of Koga's son Masatoshi, Onodera plotted the bomb threat to destroy the lies surrounding her abusive father, including the legacy of the Shinkansen.
+Unilateral works begin at Tokyo Station to connect JR East's Tōhoku and JR Central's Tokaido Shinkansen lines to extend the train's running route.
+Meanwhile, Onodera calls her father Tsutomu and reveals herself to be the bomber.
+She kills her father with a similar bomb at their home before calling JR East and explaining that the detonators are linked to a heart monitor in her body, meaning they must kill her to defuse the explosives.
+Kawagoe learns that Tsutomu was one of the police officers sent to arrest Masaru Koga, one of the perpetrators of the Hikari 109 incident.
+Though Koga blew himself up when police surrounded his hideout, the authorities claimed that Tsutomu shot Koga in self-defense, branding him a hero who saved the Shinkansen industry.
+With the help of Koga's son, Masatoshi, Onodera plotted a copycat attack to tarnish the reputation of her abusive father and the Shinkansen.

-When Fujii's condition reaches critical from massive blood loss and JR East is ordered by the government to stop the rail extension, Takaichi resists the urge to strangle Onodera.
-The police learn from Masatoshi that the remaining bombs are on cars 1, 4, and 6.
-Kasagi devises a plan to divert the front six cars onto a branch where they can safely explode while using timed switching of tracks to uncouple the final two cars.
-Matsumoto leaves her post and joins the remaining passengers and crew in car 8, where they strap themselves in and use luggage as makeshift padding.
-Hayabusa 60 reaches the uncoupling point and cars 7 and 8 are successfully uncoupled while the front six cars slow down and explode.
-Car 7 derails and is destroyed by car 8, which is finally stopped by water-filled barriers.
-Rescue workers rush into car 8 and recover the passengers and crew.
-Kawagoe apprehends Onodera and reveals that Todoroki's fundraiser reached its JPY100 billion goal, telling her to have more faith in humanity.
-The other passengers bow to Takaichi before JR workers approach him and congratulate him for his efforts.
+JR East is ordered by the government to stop the rail extension.
+The police learn from Masatoshi that the remaining bombs are in cars 1, 4, and 6.
+Kasagi devises a plan to divert the front six cars onto a branch where they can safely explode while using timed track switches to uncouple the final two cars.
+Matsumoto leaves the train running and joins the remaining passengers and crew in the rearmost cars, which are successfully disconnected but become derailed, while the front six cars slow down and explode.
+As rescue workers recover the survivors from the wreckage, Kawagoe apprehends Onodera and reveals that Todoroki's fundraiser reached its goal.
+The other passengers bow to Takaichi before JR East workers congratulate him and Matsumoto for their efforts.